A much Sweeter ‘Sweet Spot’ Php 25K Gaming PC Build Guide [Q1 2020]

 Every now and then we get a request for a build that’s cheaper than our 30K builds but are more powerful than the Under 20K builds.
-So we decided to make the ‘Sweet Spot’ 25K Gaming PC Build Guide.
+With newer parts available in the market, along with more stable stock and prices, we revamped the ‘Sweet Spot’ 25K Gaming PC Build Guide.
 The build guide only includes the System Unit.
 Also, please remember that this is only a guide, and you don’t need to follow it religiously.
 Please feel free to suggest what you think can improve the build(s) within this price segment.

 Prices are based on PC HUB Online PL (Bought with PC)

 The Intel Core i3-9100F is the perfect processor for this price segment.
 This i3 chip has been extremely improved to stay competitive at this price point against its AMD counterpart.
 It’s even better than the more expensive 7th generation Intel Core i5-7500 in most cases.
 The only downside is that this processor doesn’t have integrated graphics which means it wouldn’t work without a dedicated GPU.

 This processor comes with a stock cooler and it does the job.
 Although not immediately nor necessary, we’d suggest investing for a decent cooler like the Deepcool Gammaxx 400 (Php 1,090).
 A CPU cooler will help preserve the CPU’s hardware quality especially in our country’s warm weather.